lingz/meteor-reactive-class/README.md

 Pass in any MongoDB query and it will fetch the first object and instantiate it.
 Will be constantly up to date.
 This will by default *not be reactive*.
 This is to prevent redundant polling and if you are fetching by Id for example, as the object automatically updates its fields anyway.
+You can also pass in a parameter object that you normally find on `collection.find()`.

 ```javascript
 // Online post